Most Teachers Are Heroes!

 9. Tell your child’s teacher about Kidpower.
 Kidpower resources for teaching and using social-emotional skills can make a teacher’s life easier and their children safer and happier.
 You can buy the teacher a book or point out articles from our extensive free on-line Library.

 Download our free coaching handbook of 30 Kidpower skills that will help to protect children from all kinds of bullying, abuse, and other safety problems by registering on our One Million Safer Kids page.
 These are short lessons that can be easily be discussed and practiced with one child or a group of kids.
 We have extensive cartoon-illustrated explanations and social stories about secrets and other safety issues in our Safety Comics and Teaching Kits, which can be found in the Kidpower.org bookstore.

 About the Author

 Irene van der Zande has been featured as a child safety expert by USA Today, CNN, and The Wall Street Journal and is the author of Bullying: What Adults Need to Know and Do to Keep Kids Safe and of The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People.
-She is also the founder of Kidpower.org, a non-profit organization that has helped to protect over two million people of all ages and abilities from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.
+She is also the founder of Kidpower.org, a non-profit organization that has helped to protect over 3 million people of all ages and abilities from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.

 Share this page by using the social network links above and sign-up for our free weekly newsletter below to get inspiring success stories, answers to reader's questions, and new resources for applying Kidpower's safety and positive communication strategies to your daily life.